CORNFLOWER

 30th Aug 2009, Philips Park, Prestwich, Lancs.
 Photo: © RWD

-From above, the disc florets are seen to consist of an indigo coloured curved central column emerging from a mauve-coloured sheath that is deeply cut into five narrow sections that splay out ar right-angles.
+From above, the disc florets are unusually large for an asteraceae and consist of a curved, indigo-coloured central style emerging from a mauve-coloured sheath that is deeply cut into five narrow petals that splay out at right-angles.
 Most wind and rain battered specimens do not show this construction clearly.
 Here there are five disc florets only.

 13th July 2011, Blackleach Country Park, Walkden.
 Photo: © RWD